How to Install Windows 11 Insider Preview Without TPM 2.0 and Secure Boot.

 10. Install Windows 11.

 Method 2.
-Install Windows 11 without TPM & Secure Boot by modifying Windows ISO file. *
+Clean Install Windows 11 Insider Preview without TPM 2.0 & Secure Boot by modifying Windows ISO file. *

-Note: This method is time consuming and more complicated, but it is necessary if you want to perform a clean installation of Windows 11 from USB.
+Notes: This method is time consuming and more complicated, but it is necessary if you want to perform a clean installation of Windows 11 Insider Preview from USB on a PC that owns TPM v1.2

 1. Windows 10 ISO File: To download Windows 10 in a ISO file read the instructions in one of the following articles: